Beach in a cove on the Costa Blanca

 Villas in Costa Blanca

-One of the most popular of the Spanish Costas, Costa Blanca has over 200km of coastline along the Mediterranean, benefiting from golden sand, plenty of beachside amenities and family-friendly resorts.
+One of the most popular of the Spanish Costas, Costa Blanca stretches over 200km of coastline along the Mediterranean, with golden sand, plenty of beachside amenities, and family-friendly resorts.
 This region caters widely to tourists, so you’ll find everything you need from this sun-soaked destination.
-It may be well-known for its beaches and nightlife, but you can still find some quaint fishing villages and old towns if you want to soak up the authentic side of Costa Blanca.
-Our selection of family-friendly villas are within easy access of beaches, restaurants and villages, so you can experience the best this region has to offer.
+It may be well-known for its beaches and nightlife, but you can still find some quaint fishing villages and old towns if you want to soak up authentic Costa Blanca.
+Our selection of family-friendly villas and villas with pools are within easy access of beaches, restaurants and villages, so you can experience the best this region has to offer.

 Why stay with us?

-Discover the Oliver’s Travels way, where style and character define every handpicked villa in the Costa Blanca.
+Discover the Oliver’s Travels way, where style and character define every handpicked luxury villa in Menorca.
 Our destination experts curate unique homes in beautiful locations that are perfect for families and guaranteed to ‘wow’.

 • Costa Blanca is great for families, with lots of family-friendly beaches, resorts and activities.